Turkcell/BIPActionSheet/README.md

 ```

-- You can easily control application-wide actionsheet controls with instance methods of BIPActionSheet class
+- You can easily control application-wide actionsheet controls with class methods of BIPActionSheet class

 ```objective-c
 + (BOOL)isAnyActionsheetVisible;